anquanscan/sec-tools/README.md

 [awesome-executable-packing](https://github.com/dhondta/awesome-executable-packing): A curated list of awesome resources related to executable packing
 [Cluri7](https://github.com/pobyzaarif/Cluri7): penetration testing and security assessment
 [vUte](https://github.com/okno/vUte): VeraCrypt Bruteforcer
 [jenkins-shell](https://github.com/joesmithjaffa/jenkins-shell): Automating Jenkins Hacking using Shodan API
+[Steal-Not-Safe](https://github.com/aleff-github/Steal-Not-Safe): Stealing a computer won't be as easy as it used to be, as long as you have Python and an internet connection.